Username:

 Breathalyzer

-A portable machine used by law enforcement to measure the blood alcohol content (BAC) of suspected drunk drivers from a breath sample.
+A machine used by law enforcement to measure the blood alcohol content (BAC) of suspected drunk drivers from a breath sample.

 Burnoff Rate